How to Apply

 For the second and final step in admission, the qualified student must match up with a supervisor.
 At this stage, names of qualified students will be circulated among potential supervisors, but it is the responsibility of the applicant to contact supervisors you are interested in.
 Since space and funding are not always available to a potential supervisor, qualified students do not always find supervisors.
 Once a supervisor agrees to accept you, and has provided the Program with an official letter of his/her funding and official acceptance of you, the Program will forward your file to the School of Graduate and Postdoctoral Studies.

 International Students: We strongly encourage International applicants to apply early due to anticipated timelines for visa processing.
-An early application can be especially important, as funding to accept new International students can be limited for some supervisors (particularly those whose home department is Psychology).
-We strongly recommend that you make contact with prospective supervisors prior to applying and incurring the $150 application fee.
-Applicants with an interest in working with a Faculty member whose home department is Psychology are encouraged to apply no later than Friday, January 19th for Fall entry.
+An early application can be especially important, as funding to accept new International students can be limited for some supervisors.
+We strongly recommend you contact prospective supervisors prior to applying and incurring the $150 application fee.

 COVID-19 Statement: We recognize the serious challenges posed by the COVID-19 pandemic for student learning, faculty teaching, and academic performance assessment.
 Our review committee will always consider an applicant’s combination of academic record, letters of recommendation, personal statements, impact statement (if provided) and test scores (if applicable) in making our admissions decisions.
 Such a review will take into account the significant disruptions of COVID19 when reviewing students’ transcripts and other admissions materials.